Small Group Golden Circle Tour – Kerið Crater and Friðheimar Farm

 The Golden Circle is the name commonly given to a combination of three sites of special significance in the west of Iceland.
-These sites are, Þingvellir National Park, Geysir geothermal area and Gullfoss waterfall.
+These sites are Þingvellir National Park, Geysir geothermal area, and Gullfoss Waterfall.
 All our Golden Circle tours also include a visit to Kerid crater lake (and include the admission ticket).
-This small group Golden Circle tops the experience by adding a visit to fabulous Fridheimar Farm where our guests are greeted with a guided visit in the farm’s stables and greenhouses.
-Fridheimar has rightfully gained a reputation for their outstanding greenhouse culture, quality horses and warm welcoming.
+This small group Golden Circle tops the experience by adding a visit to the fabulous Fridheimar Farm where our guests are greeted with a guided visit to the farm’s stables and greenhouses.
+Fridheimar has rightfully gained a reputation for its outstanding greenhouse culture, quality horses, and warm welcome.

-The small group Golden Circle tour takes your little group of maximum 18 passengers around in comfortable minibus.
-We visit all above mentioned places of interest and more as we attempt to share with you some of the highlights of Icelandic history and nature all in one magnificent route through the Icelandic countryside.
+The small group Golden Circle tour takes your little group of a maximum of 18 passengers around in a comfortable minibus.
+We visit all the above-mentioned places of interest and more as we attempt to share with you some of the highlights of Icelandic history and nature all in one magnificent route through the Icelandic countryside.

 - Kerið volcanic crater (entrance fee included)

 - Friðheimar farm: Greenhouse culture, Tomato tasting & Icelandic horses

 - Geysir geothermal area

 - Gullfoss waterfall

 Our Small Group Golden Circle Tour begins with our fast and efficient pickup service.
 You simply need to wait at your hotel or at one of the designated pick-up points and let us take care of the rest.
 Once we have all our guests we will set off from the city and journey to our first major destination.